Great Hearts America Texas: $110.8M Revenue, $109.4M Expenses

 - 2023

 Great Hearts America Texas is a large nonprofit by U.S. standards: $110.8M in 2023 revenue against $109.4M in expenses.
 Organizations in this revenue bracket usually run multiple programs with permanent staff and a meaningful endowment or reserve.
-Great Hearts America Texas directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+Great Hearts America Texas holds a moderate reserve position relative to its $109.4M in annual expenses — neither fragile nor a large surplus.

 Five-year revenue trajectory is strongly positive: Great Hearts America Texas has grown materially in real terms, which usually signals successful fundraising and program expansion.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: Great Hearts America Texas reports $1.3M in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $110.8M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 Great Hearts America Texas works in Environment & Animals — environmental, conservation, animal-welfare, and natural-resources programs.
 The sector spans large international conservation groups and small local land trusts; the financial profile varies accordingly.

 How Great Hearts America Texas Compares

-Great Hearts America Texas directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 78/100 is 5 points above the Environment & Animals category average.
-The organization holds 33.7 months of operating reserves, indicating strong financial stability.
+Great Hearts America Texas earns a NonprofitTruth efficiency grade of A (81/100).
+That is 18 points above the Environment & Animals category average.
+Compensation for current officers and key employees represents 1.17% of total revenue.
+The organization holds 33.7 months of operating reserves, indicating strong financial cushion.

 Revenue History